Terry Robinson (footballer): International career

 Robinson won 10 caps for the England amateur football team.
 He was a member of the Great Britain squad at the 1956 Summer Olympics, but did not make an appearance in the tournament, and only played in pre and post-tournament friendly matches.

 Personal life

 Robinson worked as a schoolmaster and held a position at Greenford Grammar School while playing for Brentford.
+Robinson became physical education organiser for Birmingham schools in 1959.